 Opera turned a lot of heads when it introduced its built-in VPN back in 2016 — a VPN that’s 100 percent free and unlimited.
 This is in stark contrast to a lot of other free VPN services, which have significant limits and restrictions.

 Why should you care about this?
 Because it boosts your privacy and security while browsing the web.
 It isn’t perfect, mind you.
 Free VPNs have drawbacks and Opera’s VPN isn’t exempt.
-However, if you don’t want to pay for a VPN, then it’s one of the better ones.
+However, if you don’t want to pay for a VPN, then it’s one of the better ones., and you can also set up Opera VPN on your Android phone.
 Benefits include:

 - Hiding your IP address so you can’t be tracked.

 - Protection against sniffers when using public Wi-Fi.

 I actually use a paid VPN (we recommend ExpressVPN) but if I wasn’t, I’d be using this one instead.